lmc-eu/spirit-design-system/src/Resources/components/Accordion/README.md

 | `labelledById` | `string` | `null`  | ✔        | AccordionHeader ID                                                          |
 | `parent`       | `string` | `null`  | ✕        | A parent element selector that ensures that only one item is open at a time |

-On top of the API options, you can add `data-*` or `aria-*` attributes to further extend component's descriptiveness and accessibility.
-Also, UNSAFE styling props are available, see the [Escape hatches][escape-hatches] section in README to learn how and when to use them.
+On top of the API options, the components accept [additional attributes][readme-additional-attributes].
-These attributes will be passed to the topmost HTML element of the component.
+If you need more control over the styling of a component, you can use [style props][readme-style-props] and [escape hatches][readme-escape-hatches].

 ## JavaScript Plugin